CaptainCrowbar/crow/docs/random.md

 };
 ```

 Distribution with resampling from a constrained range.
-The underlying base
-distribution can be any distribution with a totally ordered result type.

 The first constructor takes an underlying distribution (which is copied) and
 the permitted range; the second takes the permitted range and a set of